CoBRA: A Composable Benchmark for Robotics Applications: Conclusions

 \section{Conclusions}

-We introduced CoBRA, the first benchmark suite for finding optimal robotic solutions with conventional and modular robots, which is available at \url{cobra.cps.cit.tum.de}.
-CoBRA serves as a place to fairly compare different motion planners and modular robot optimizers.
-The accompanying documentation includes detailed descriptions for the abstract objects described within this paper, gives access to already submitted and accepts submissions of new tasks, and provides a place to publish and compare the solutions to these tasks.
+This paper addressed the problem of finding optimal robotic solutions for industrial tasks using conventional and modular robots.
+We propose a novel framework that integrates motion planning and modular robot optimization, which together can be evaluated on a set of realistic tasks in our benchmark suite CoBRA available at \href{https://cobra.cps.cit.tum.de}{cobra.cps.cit.tum.de}.
+It is a place to share the generated solutions to the proposed tasks and distribute novel tasks highlighting the properties of different optimizers.
+The documentation of CoBRA includes detailed descriptions of the abstract objects described within this paper.

-The benchmark suite focuses industrial settings with well-known environments, which significantly simplifies task description and allows it to disregard perception.
-In particular, we extended the motion planning problem with the inherent degrees of freedom to many tasks, such as rotational symmetries of tools, tolerances in execution, or flexibility in the position of the robot's base.
-An executable robot model is available using Timor \cite{Kuelz22}, including kinematics, dynamics and collision checking.
-In the future, the suite will be extended with more real-world tasks based on 3D scans or design data from real industrial settings.
+Specifically, CoBRA focuses on industrial settings with well-known environments based on synthesized obstacles or 3D scans of actual factory environments.
+In particular, we include the inherent flexibility in many tasks, such as rotational symmetries of tools, tolerances in execution, or flexibility in the position of the robot's base, into the motion planning problem.
+Executable robot models are available using Timor \cite{Kuelz22}, including kinematics, dynamics, and collision checking.